superRaptor911/WarZone_2/README.md

 To build plugins there are a few prerequisites you’ll need:
 * [SCons](https://scons.org/) as a build tool.
 * C++ compiler
+* Android NDK (optional, only needed if you are building for android)

 After downloading the prerequisites, It's time to run build script present in  ``` Gdnative ``` folder to do that
 ```